mromerom/CS4330-FinalProject/Topics/Functional Programming/functional.md

 }
 ```
 <br></br>
-As we can see in the above example, the lambda is passed as a parameter.
-Lambdas are used for other functional programming implementations, for example, abstract factories, which are lambdas that conform to some interface and return a new object.
-<br></br>
 ### Swift's implementation
 With every new iteration of Swift, it seems that Swift has been moving away from Object Oriented Programming and towards functional programming.
 Swift incorporates several functional programming concepts:
-<br></br>
 * Immutability: This is done using the *let* keyword (as opposed to *var*) when creating a value.
 The point of immutability is to write thread-safe code.
 Example of *let* usage:
 ```
 let foo = 1
 ```
-<br></br>
 * Value Types: Instead of passing references, passing values creates safer code by copying on assignment.
 Structs are good examples of value types.
 Struct delcaration:
 ```
 struct Resolution {